anon-blue/anon.blue/README.txt

 he is also a felon who owns firearms, all you need to get him raided.
 His dad is buying him guns to use and he is a violent peodofile and a felon.

-his he also killed fffffffffffffffffffffffffffffffffffffffuuuuuuuuuuuuuuuuuuuuuu uuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu..
+his he also killed his step-moms berother by ltetting him overdose on herione
+uuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu..
 ................................................................................
 .O;OSGJS;JGS;JGJKSDJJGDHGLSD;S;DG               cffddddddddddddddddddddddddddddd